A Primer on Investing in Gold

 You can also buy old US coins like Saint-Gaudens gold coins, Double Eagle gold coins, Liberty Eagle gold coins, and Indian Head gold coins.
 They have a little bit less gold content.
 Instead of one ounce they have 0.9675 ounces, but they typically get a bit of a premium because they're old and rare.

-I have both modern and collectible gold and silver coins in my bullion holdings.
+I have both modern and collectible gold coins in my bullion holdings.

 We have a good relationship with Van Simmons over at David Hall Rare Coins.
-Readers would do themselves a service to look that up and contact Van if they're interested in buying physical gold.
-He's been in the industry for decades and literally helped design the standard by which gold coins are graded through PCGS, which is Professional Coin Grading Service.
+Readers would do themselves a service to contact Van if they're interested in buying physical gold.
+He's been in the industry for decades and literally designed the standard by which gold coins are graded through PCGS, which is Professional Coin Grading Service.
 He's the man to know when it comes to gold coins and bullion.
-He's just a wealth of information.
-And he's been good to us over the years.
-He'll be good to you, too.
+He's just a wealth of information, and we don't get anything for saying that.
+He's just been good to us over the years.

 There are different kinds of funds in any sector.

 In the gold sector specifically, there are funds that track the price of the metal.
-Big ones would be the SPDR Gold Shares (NYSE: GLD).
-You're not actually buying an ounce of gold, you're buying an equity that is built to track the price of gold.
+The biggest one is the SPDR Gold Shares (NYSE: GLD).
+You're not actually buying actual gold with this fund, instead you're buying an equity that is built to track the price of gold.
 So when you buy a share of GLD you're not buying any amount of gold, you're buying an instrument that's meant to track the price of gold.
-It has traded since 2004, and is the most liquid gold ETF in the world.
+That fund has traded since 2004, and is the most liquid gold fund in the world.
 So many people when they want exposure to gold will simply turn to GLD to track the price if they think it's going to go up, or conversely short GLD if they think it's going to go down.

 There are also gold trusts, which are funds that trade on exchanges, just like ETFs, except they do own physical gold, and what you're buying represents a certain amount of physical gold.
 The VanEck Merk Gold Trust (NYSE: OUNZ) has a gold trust where you can even take delivery of the gold that your shares of their trust represent.